txlog/agent/man/txlog.1.md

 The agent can run as an MCP (Model Context Protocol) server, enabling LLMs like Claude to query datacenter information about assets, transactions, and packages.

+**Important:** MCP functionality requires Txlog Server version 1.19.0 or higher.
+When starting the MCP server, the agent automatically validates the server version.
+If the server version is below 1.19.0, the agent will exit with an error message indicating the incompatibility.

+Common error messages:

+- **"server version X does not support MCP"** - The server version is too old.
+  Upgrade to version 1.19.0 or higher.

 ## Starting the Server